MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/packagehelp/remoteLogin.md

- #`remoteLogin`: Remote login to the Microsoft R Server.
+ #`remoteLogin`: Remote login to the Microsoft R Server

- Applies to version 1.0 of package mrsdeploy.
+ Applies to version 1.1.0 of package mrsdeploy.

  ##Description